aws-samples/aws-secure-environment-accelerator/docs/installation/customization-index.md

      - uses the Light weight PBMM configuration as the starting point
      - consolidates Dev/Test/Prod OU to a single Workloads OU/VPC
      - only enables Security Hub, Config and Macie in ca-central-1 and us-east-1
-     - reduces the Fortigate instance sizes from c5n.xl to c5.xl
+     - removes the Fortigate firewall cluster
+     - removes the rsyslog cluster
-     - reduces the rsyslog and RDGW instance sizes from t2.large to t2.medium
+     - reduces the RDGW instance sizes from t2.large to t2.medium
-     - removes the second rsyslog node
      - reduces the size of the MAD from Enterprise to Standard edition
      - removes the on-premise R53 resolvers (hybrid dns)
      - reduced various log retention periods and the VPCFlow log interval
      - removes the two example workload accounts
-     - The most expensive individual component of this sample is the perimeter 3rd party firewalls
-       - this example will be updated in the near future, removing the 3rd party firewalls
-       - we will add a NATGW for egress.
-For ingress, customers will need to manually target the perimeter ALB to point to each backend-ALB's IP's and manually update the IP's when they change (the next major SEA code release will include functionality to automate this capability)
+     - adds AWS Network Firewall (NFW) and AWS NATGW for centralized ingress/egress

 ## 1.2. **Deployment Customizations**

 - Multi-file config file and YAML formatting [option](./multi-file-config-capabilities.md):

   - The sample configuration files are provided as single, all encompassing, json files.
 The Accelerator also supports both splitting the config file into multiple component files and configuration files built using YAML instead of json.
-This is documented
+Details can be found in the linked document.

 - Sample Snippets: